a2s-institute/kelo_tulip/README.md

 ### ROS Interfaces

-Currently the kelo_tulip software uses ROS as a middleware, subscribing resp. publishing to the following topics.
+Currently the kelo_tulip software uses ROS as a middleware, and publishing data to the following topics.

 #### /cmd_vel